g0di/fastapi-problem-details/README.md

 The advantage of this solution is that its rather simple and straightforward.
 You do not have anything else to do to properly returns Problem Details responses.

 The main issue of this is that it can cause your code to cross boundaries.
-If you start to use `ProblemException` into your domain logic, you couple your core code with your primary adapter (See ports and adapters pattern), your API.
+If you start to use `ProblemException` into your domain logic, you couple your core code with your HTTP API.
 If you decide to build a CLI and/or and event based application using the same core logic, you'll end up with uncomfortable problem exception and status code which has no meaning here.

 #### 2. Custom error handlers